• Skip to primary navigation

 The beginning of the film takes you to the 1920s when 9-year-old Chiyo and her sister Satsu are sold into a life of servitude by their father.
 Chiyo is taken to a geisha house in Gion that is run by Kayoko Nitta, the proprietress of the house.

-The story follows Chiyo into her transformation into Sayuri, the most captivating geisha of her time and later to World War II plus the struggles during and after the war.
+The story follows Chiyo in her transformation into Sayuri, the most captivating geisha of her time, and later to World War II plus the struggles during and after the war.

 THE RAMEN GIRL